lucakhodge/nasa-jpl-capstone-2024-2025/mempa/README.md

 ## File structure:

-algorith: stores all parts of the algorithm
+algorithm: stores all parts of the algorithm

 gui: graphical user interface